 I’d hop on the computer every day to read the benefits of breastfeeding to keep me motivated.
 Thankfully after about a month, breastfeeding became much easier.

 It’s not.
-Labor is nothing compared to the physical exhaustion those first few weeks.
-And the mental drain of 24/7 mom duty.
+Labor is nothing compared to the physical exhaustion those first few weeks and the mental drain of 24/7 mom duty.

-Put simply: parenting is the most “learn on the job” job there could be, misconceptions and all.
+Thankfully, we learn as we go along.
+As they say, good parenting is the most “learn on the job” job there could be, misconceptions and all.

 - 5 Maya Angelou Quotes About Parenthood